-The W. Frank and Evelyn J. Gordy Center, a Georgian-style building, is a modern and gracious university dining and meeting facility in which faculty, staff, and students can interact.
-The "Varsity Room" welcomes students for dinner and late evening snacks in an atmosphere reflecting the famous Varsity Restaurant in downtown Atlanta.
+The W. Frank and Evelyn J. Gordy Center, a Georgian-style building, is a modern and gracious university dining and meeting facility.
+The "Varsity Room" welcomes students for dinner and late evening snacks in an atmosphere reflecting the famous Varsity Restaurant.